subhankarde/springboot-consul-kubernetes/README.md

-# Spring Boot deployed Google Kubernetes Engine(GKE)  using Hashicorp Consul for properties
+# Spring Boot deployed Google Kubernetes Engine(GKE)  using Hashicorp Consul for properties.

+### Motivation
+- Consul is a better tool for managing application properties rather using ConfigMaps.

+### Prerequisites
+- Maven
+- Docker
+- Spring Boot
+- Kubernetes(GKE)

 ### Steps to configure Consul on GKE